plain-solutions-gmbh/kirby-form-block-suite/README.md

 # Troubleshooting

-> Please read this Capter carefully before [contacting the support](https://microman.ch/en/microman).
+> Please read this Chapter carefuly before [contacting the support](https://microman.ch/en/microman).

 ---

 **Problem:** How do i use the form bock suite in my kirby environemt:

 **Solution:** This plugin is a Kirby block.
 Please read [this manual](https://getkirby.com/docs/reference/panel/fields/blocks) carefully before you start.

+---

+**Problem:** The form will not send:

+**Solution:** Remove the [custom templates](#customize-the-output) (in case you use it) and try again.
+If it still not working open the dev tools (F11) of your browser, and check the console.
+Make a screenshot for further support.

 ---